Frenzal Rhomb: 2010–2017: Smoko at the Pet Food Factory and We Lived Like Kings...

 In December 2010, Frenzal Rhomb embarked on the No Sleep Til Festival which featured punk and metal bands: Megadeth, Descendents, NOFX, Gwar and Dropkick Murphys.
 Frenzal Rhomb played a new song entitled "Bird Attack".
 In Brisbane, on the last stop of the tour, Whalley and Crease joined Descendents on-stage with other bands' singers – Al Barr (Dropkick Murphys), Fat Mike (NOFX), Matt Skiba and Derek Grant (Alkaline Trio), and Jason Allen (Descendents' road manager) – to perform "Everything Sux".

 Frenzal Rhomb recorded their next album, Smoko at the Pet Food Factory in Colorado with Bill Stevenson (drummer for Descendents) producing.
 It was released on 19 August 2011 on Shock Records, which peaked at No. 14.
 The group toured Australia with Teenage Bottlerocket in September in support of the album.

 In June 2012, the album 'Not So Tough Now' was certified gold by the Australia Record Industry Association, 16 years after its release.

 Lead singer Jay Whalley announced on 26 February 2013 that the group was forced to cancel its recent tour after surgeons discovered and removed a pig tapeworm egg from his brain.

-Drummer Gordy Foreman broke his arm in multiple places after stage diving during a performance in Perth in 2015 and spent about 18 months recovering.
+Drummer Gordy Forman broke his arm in multiple places after stage diving during a performance in Perth in 2015 and spent about 18 months recovering.
 The band continued to play live with Kye Smith (of Local Resident Failure) filling in on drums.
 Smith had previously paid tribute to Frenzal Rhomb as part of his "5 Minute Drum Chronology" series on YouTube.

 To celebrate the band's 25th anniversary Frenzal Rhomb toured Australia in 2016.
 Fans were offered the opportunity to select songs in the set list by voting for their favourite songs on the band's Facebook page.
 The band also released a best-of album, entitled We Lived Like Kings, We Did Anything We Wanted, on 19 August.